 A letter from a qualified Social Worker who has provided this professional supervision needs to be included with this application noting details of the time frame and approximate frequency of that supervision.
 The letter should also verify the claims outlined by the student against the Practice Standards (refer item 2)

-1500- 2000 word fully referenced critical reflection report, citing an incident within the social context that evoked a significant learning outcome, reflecting on your work experience, demonstrating integration of theory and practice, social work values and ethics
+1500- 2000 word fully referenced critical reflection report, citing an incident within the social context that evoked a significant learning outcome, reflecting on your work experience, demonstrating integration of theory and practice, social work values and ethics.

 The names and contact details of 2 referees are to be provided.